ggn/livestreamvendingmachine/README.md

 2. Select all channels that you want to delete and Click on Delete.
 (Ensure you are in right AWS region)
 3. Complete the confirmation step and your channels are deleted.

+#### PS: You should have user credentials to start using LVM.
+User should have the permissions mentioned in LVMPolicy.json

 ## ENJOY STREAMING